Huber Woods Park: History

 The H.W.
 Huber house sometime after 1927.

 Just prior to European settlement, Middletown Township and the land which made up the park was inhabited by the Lenape Navesink people.
 The land was purchased by European settlers in 1664 and farms existed by the early 18th century.
 One of these early farms, owned by the Brown family, became the namesake of Browns' Dock Road, a dirt road which runs through the park today.

 By the early 20th century, Locust had become a fashionable summer colony for the upper-class.
 One of these families was the family of Joseph Huber, a German immigrant who founded the J.M.
 Huber Corporation, which originally sold pigments.
 The Hubers rented the Brown family farm in 1904, and purchased the property outright in 1915.
 Joseph's son, Hans Huber and his wife Catherine Huber decided to build their home on the property as well, building the H.W.
-Huber house, a Alpine-style house in 1927 designed by architects William Frenaye and Edwin Howard.
+Huber house, an Alpine-style house in 1927 designed by architects William Frenaye and Edwin Howard.
 The Huber family would spend summers at the house, farming the land and raising horses, cows and chickens.

 In 1974, Hans and Catherine Huber decided to donate 119 acres of their property to the Monmouth County Park System.
 They placed several covenants with their donation, including that Brown's Dock Road shall not be widened or paved, and that the land be preserved as a nature sanctuary.
 Further acquisitions during the 1970s added 84 acres to the park.
 After Hans and Catherine Huber's death in 1985, the Huber family decided to donate an additional 48 acres which included the H.W.
 Huber house, a barn and stable complex, fields and woodlands.

 Since the Huber families' ownership, the park system has converted the H.W.
 Huber house into an environmental center, and built a discovery trail around the residence. in 1987, the park system moved SPUR—Special People United to Ride a threptic riding program to the park from Thompson Park, and in 1994 erected an Activity Building next to the environmental center to conduct educational programs.
 The last expansion of the park happened in 2006, when the 99 acre Timolat Farm was purchased by the Monmouth Conservation Foundation.
 The garage of the Huber house, which was turned into a reptile center during the 1990s, was renovated in 2019.